-Value outside of expected range Confirmed per source document value outside of expected range Commined per source document
+Value outside of expected range Confirmed per source document

 After you have entered a reason, click 'Submit Reason' to save it.
 NOTE: Once a reason has been submitted for overriding an automatic query, that reason cannot be edited.

 If you decide to provide a reason later, click 'Cancel' to return to the original form.
 The field with the suspect value will remain pink.